luxonis/depthai-docs-website/source/pages/api.rst

   .. function:: getOutputLayersInfo() -> depthai.TensorInfo

-    Returns informations about the output layers for the network.
+    Returns information about the output layer for the network.

   .. function:: getInputLayersInfo() -> depthai.TensorInfo

-    Returns informations about the input layers for the network.
+    Returns information about the input layers for the network.

   .. function:: getDetectedObjects() -> depthai.Detections